whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/types-of-programming-errors.md

 }
 }
 ```

 The result of the execution of this program for the same input as before, is the following:

 Insert a number:
 5
 Exception handled in the first method.
 The value is too small.

-## 10.24 Example of exception handling when reading from a file
+## 10.24 Example of Exception Handling When Reading From a File

 Write a methodprintIntegers()that reads integer values from a file and prints them to standard output.
 For those lines of the file that do not contain an integer value (e.g., they contain alphabetic characters) the
 program should print the string"\*\*\*"and continue reading from the file.

 ```